Macuyiko/blog/content/2010/2010_02_university-of-waterloo-cs-club-tron.md

 ![](http://3.bp.blogspot.com/_X4W-h82Vgjw/S4WpOnDewQI/AAAAAAAAPTI/S-tuZM9VBCU/s1600/image3.png)

-Which is of course, not the optimal choice here.Â It is trivial to find other maps which break the left (or right, or ordered direction) wall hugging method.
+Which is of course, not the optimal choice here.
+It is trivial to find other maps which break the left (or right, or ordered direction) wall hugging method.

 **Wall hugging - another try:** let's see if we can fix the above problem.
 Let's wallhug while following a rule (left or right hand, ordered direction or even random), but when we notice that a move would lead us into a new separate space which results in less possible moves than the other separated space, try the next move.